Djamaa el Djazaïr: Architecture

-The architecture of the mosque is of square geometry combining modern and traditional styles.
-It evokes the oldest type of mosque, the mosque with colonnades which open upwards like a flower while providing space for technical conduits.
+The architecture of the mosque is based on square geometry combining modern and traditional styles.
+It evokes the oldest type of mosque, with colonnades opening upwards like a flower while providing space for technical conduits.

 The mosque sits on a site covering 27.75 ha and overlooks the Mediterranean Sea.
 The prayer hall has a capacity of 37,000 worshippers, while the structure including the compound can house up to 120,000 worshippers and has parking space for 7,000 cars.
 The complex also houses a Quran school, a park, a library, staff housing area, a fire station, a museum of Islamic art, and a research center on the history of Algeria.

 The mosque also has a 265 m minaret, the tallest in the world, which due to containing office space also meets the definition of a building, and was the tallest building in Africa until overtaken in 2024 by the Iconic Tower in Egypt's New Administrative Capital.
 It also houses an observation deck atop the minaret, which has 37 floors.
 The mosque is designed to withstand an earthquake of magnitude 9.0 and the structure has been specially processed to resist corrosion.
-The main prayer hall has 618 octagonal columns serving as support pillars and 6 km of calligraphic writing engraved with a laser system.
+The main prayer hall has 618 octagonal columns serving as support pillars and 6 km of calligraphy engraved with a laser system.
 The dome of the prayer hall has a diameter of 50 m and rises to a height of 70 m.